DominiqueMakowski/CV/cv/typst-template.typ

 // Indented into the same text column as the entries above it, so the page has
 // one left edge.
 //
-// The source line is not optional and `validate.py` enforces it.
-Citation
+// The source line is optional, and drawn only when content/impact.yml has one.
-// counts are stale the week after they are taken, and an undated one is exactly
-// what a reader is entitled to be suspicious of.
 #let cv-stats(data) = block(width: 100%, above: 10pt, below: 0pt)[
   #let notes = data.at("notes", default: ())
   #let source = data.at("source", default: none)